NEWS

-September 2022 marks the 40th anniversary of John Gardner’s second Bond book, For Special Services.
-The third 007 continuation novel sees Bond placed on Special Services to the US government alongside Cedar Leiter, the attractive and capable daughter of Felix Leiter to infiltrate the organisation of Markus Bismaquer, whose ventures threaten to “set the world ablaze”.
-The pair pose as art experts, a cover designed to win over Bismaquer who famously loves art.
-And speaking of art, join us as we celebrate 40 years of this much-loved thriller by looking at the evolution of its covers.
+John Gardner’s second Bond book, For Special Services sees Bond on Special Services to the US government alongside Cedar Leiter, the daughter of Felix Leiter.
+Together they pose as art experts to infiltrate the organisation of art lover Markus Bismaquer, whose ventures threaten to “set the world ablaze”.
+To celebrate this much-loved thriller we take a closer look at the evolution of its cover art.

 When For Special Services was first published in 1982, the cover for Jonathan Cape’s UK hardback edition was created by British artist, illustrator and designer Bill Botten, whose work has decorated over 250 books, including novels by Kingsley and Martin Amis, Ian McEwan, Ian Fleming’s old friend William Plomer, Salman Rushdie, Kurt Vonnegut, Michael Crichton and J.G.
 Ballard.
 Among James Bond fans, Bill’s work is most recognisable from John Gardner’s novels Icebreaker and, of course, For Special Services, but it can also be found on Christopher Wood’s screenplay novelisations of The Spy Who Loved Me and James Bond and Moonraker.